 Obtain a digital signature: Which provider is the right one?

 Electronic signatures are offered as a stand-alone solution or as part of more comprehensive software.
 For example, some HR tools offer the function to digitally sign the employment contract.
-The entire process – from creating the employment contract to sending, signing, and saving – is then mapped in one tool.
-This variant is very efficient, but more questionable in terms of data protection.
+The entire process – from creating the employment contract to sending, signing and saving – is then mapped in one tool.
+This option is very efficient, but more questionable in terms of data protection.

-Pure eSigning solutions generally offer greater security.
+Pure eSigning solutions usually offer higher security.
 A provider such as Certifaction does not share contracts in the cloud and does not offer AI analysis, as this would allow access by third parties.
 So find out about data storage from your chosen provider. eIDAS compliance, certifications such as ISO 27001 and user-friendliness are other important decision criteria.

 How the digital contract signing works

 Upload the employment contract as a PDF in the tool and specify the desired signatories and settings.
-Certifaction also allows you to send multiple contracts to different signatories at the same time.
-HR managers and new employees receive an email in the desired order with a request to sign.
+Certifaction can also be used to send several contracts to different signatories at the same time.
+HR managers and new employees receive an email in the desired order with a request for a signature.

 The document can be viewed and digitally signed via the link provided – depending on the signature type, confirmation of the e-mail address, telephone number or identification using an ID document is required first.
 Proof of identity for the QES is usually provided online via video or auto-ident.
 Only then does the trust service provider issue the qualified certificate for the signature.
 The initiator is notified as soon as all signatures are available.